RosarioRu/pizza-order/README.md

 Describe: prototype.addPie()

-Test 1: "Prototype function for instance of 'Order()' that should add a PizzaPie object to the array with key 'pizzas."
+Test 1: "Prototype function for instance of 'Order()' that should add a PizzaPie object to the object with key 'pizzas."
 Should set the name property of the pizza as the key."
 Code: myOrder.prototype.addPie(firstPie);
 Expected Output:
 myOrder;